-A second 'N' Determination Warning Letter can be sent for a task or coursework if it is still not completed, but this is not mandatory.
-If deemed appropriate, work that is still incomplete can be added as a second warning to any further 'N' Determination Warning Letters pertaining to additional tasks or work.
+A second 'N' Determination Warning Letter will be sent for a task or coursework if it is still not completed.
+Work that is still incomplete can be added as a second warning to any further 'N' Determination Warning Letters pertaining to additional tasks or work.
 The issuing of a second Warning Letter for a task is intended to provide an additional opportunity for a student to rectify a serious situation and, in the case of an 'N' Determination at the completion of the course, will be further evidence of attempts made to assist the student through the course.
+The issuing of a second letter for a task or coursework is a NESA requirement.